 “This is a giant lab.
 This is a time to see how much energy we can draw out of these things and what way we can do it.
 This will be huge going forward as we try to partner with other transitional fuels.
 As you know, solar isn’t there by itself yet: this is a giant step forward."

 150 construction jobs will be opening up for the area after the planning stages are completed.
-Permits will need to be obtained before construction starts and Jerry Goodenough, Vice President of Development, says they “hope to be .”
+Permits will need to be obtained before construction starts and Jerry Goodenough, Vice President of Development, says they “hope to be operational by the spring of 2019.”
 There are no further details on the timeframe the operation will take place or job opportunities in maintenance.

 COC’s new project will only be outdone by the Long Island Solar Farm that checks in at 32 megawatts.
 The state has a commitment to be at least 50 percent fueled by renewable energy sources by 2030.
 Thanks to that, there are already solar farms in the works that will be bigger than this 18-megawatt farm.

 This will be the first stage of Cayuga’s transition to renewable energy.
 While they were unable to obtain subsidies from taxpayers to convert their coal-fired plant to natural gas, the company is currently looking to do it themselves.